 Either one will make a great option for a newborn baby.
 They are one size fits all.

-Both Moby and Boba wraps support a baby or toddler up to 35 pounds, although they work the best for newborns and babies under 15 pounds.
+Both Moby and Boba wraps support a baby or toddler up to 35 pounds, although I find they work best for newborns and babies under 15 pounds.

 Both come in many color and style options.
 Either one is considered a great beginner or starter wrap.